 Journalists are busy people, so in order to give your email the best chance of being read, aim to work with their daily schedule.
 Familiarise yourself with their day to day.
 Editorial meetings will take place each morning to go through the day’s work (depending on publication frequency) and for stories to be discussed, so you want to have your story with the journalist before then.
 This time varies by publication, though mid morning is a common time for these to be held, usually around 10 or 11am.

 As a general rule send your emails in the morning and towards the start of the week – Tuesdays, Wednesdays or even Thursdays are best.
 This ensures you miss the busy ‘back to work’ Mondays.
-Fridays should be avoided as a journalist will mostly be tying up loose ends rather than starting on a new story pitch.
+Though Fridays were once an ‘avoid at all costs’, we’ve seen a shift in this which is largely dependent on the story you’re promoting.
+If the story will be a piece that a journalist can quickly turn around then Friday is fine.
+If the story is a larger piece that will require time investment from a journo, a Friday outreach could be a courtesy to get plans in place the following week.

 Personalise your pitch